Qatar Population Surpasses 3 Million In January

-Doha, Qatar: The Planning and Statistics Authority (PSA) has announced on its social media that Qatar's population surpassed 3 million in January 2024.
+Doha, Qatar: The Planning and Statistics Authority (PSA) has announced that Qatar's population has surpassed three million in January 2024.

-The population in Qatar was at approximately 2.95 million in January of the previous year, as PSA data indicated.
+The population in Qatar was at approximately 2.95 million in January of the previous year, as indicated in the PSA data.

 Legal Disclaimer: